joseeden/KodeKloud_Engineer_Labs/Tasks_61-70/TASK_65-Manage_Git_repositories.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 Stage and commit the change with the correct commit message.
 This can be done in a single line of command, along with the "git push".

+Make sure to specify "origin" as the origin branch and "max_demo" as the remote branch in the push command.

 ```bash
 max (max_demo)$ git add story-index-max.txt; git commit -m "typo fixed for Mooose"; git push origin max_demo